In this Article You will learn:

 - DMM Accuracy = (% Reading) + Offset

 (i) Temperature: To a large extent, the temperature can affect the accuracy of Digital multimeters.
 Today many multimeters have an inbuilt temperature feature which eliminates the need for any external device.
 You can express them as ±(ppm of reading + ppm of range)/°C.

 (ii) Resolution: Resolution is directly proportional to accuracy.
 If you want accuracy you have to take care of resolution also.
 The resolution of a Digital multimeter is expressed in terms of the number of digits displayed.
 Typically this will be a number consisting of an integer and a half i.e.3 ½ digits etc. By convention, a half digit can display either a zero or 1.

 Note: Different multimeters from different manufacturers may work in different ways.
 It is always recommended to consult the manufacturer’s instructions to understand how a particular digital multimeter works.

 DMM Safety Precaution:

 Before operating multimeters, we have to follow some safety precautions.
-Here we are going to explain you some safety information of DMM.
+Here we are going to explain to you some safety information about DMM.